parmigggiana/CI2024_lab3/README.md

 DFS and BFS can't handle random problems in reasonable time.

+> [!NOTE]
+> Through the whole repository I use the terms quality for the number of steps in the final solution and cost for the total number of states evaluated.
+> This means in all cases lower is better for both.

 ## Heuristics

 For the A\* algorithm (which pretty much always outperforms the others) there's a couple different heuristics implemented: